vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

         2 = h
     (2^ (height+1))-1

+Note
-We would like to keep the height of the tree low,
+- We would like to keep the height of the tree low,
-If it's a perfect binary tree then the max rumtime to reach a node will be the heigh of the binary tree.
+- If it's a perfect binary tree then the max runtime to reach a node will be the height of the binary tree.
-Greater the height grater the time needed.
+- Greater the height, grater the time needed.
-We try to keep a tree balanced.
+- We try to keep a tree balanced.

-Balanced  Binary Tree
+#### Balanced  Binary Tree
 Difference between the left and right subtree is not more than k
         | leftHeight - rightHeight | = 1
-The absolute difference between the height of the left and right subtree must not more than K. in the case of a balanced Binary Tree it 1.
-K in this case is 1, in a balanced binary tree ???
+The absolute difference between the height of the left and right subtree must not more than K.
+In the case of a balanced Binary Tree it is 1.
+K in this case is 1, in a balanced binary tree

-For example, if we remove the node 5 from teh below tree, it becomes unbalanced.
+For example, if we remove the node 5 from the below tree, it becomes unbalanced.
 ```
               1
           2       3